All Episodes

 He's just a nice guy.

-Third, he wants a future in the Republican Party, and this is what you have to do.
+Third, he wants a future in the Republican Party.

-And uh there are a lot of people who are party loyal first before they are ideologically loyal.
+And there are a lot of people who are party loyal first before they are ideologically loyal.

 This is one of the challenges that we have.

-But a politician in the party doesn't have that kind of uh latitude at a time like this.
+But a politician in the party doesn't have that kind of latitude at a time like this.

-Well, you know, just for what you just said there about having a future, and I said that to my wife.
+You know, just for what you just said there about having a future, and I said that to my wife, I said, does he think this is going to get my vote later?

-I said, he just got done slapping me in the face by getting out two days after I voted for him, then he slapped me on the other side.
+I said, he just got done slapping me in the face by getting out two days after I voted for him.

-What would you what would you prefer Mitt Romney have done?
+I was just remiss and what would you prefer Mitt Romney have done?

 Well, what I preferred.

-Give them to the huckster.
+Give him to the huckster.

-You know, he would have been my second choice, and I would have voted for the Huckster if I hadn't known Romney was getting out.
+You know, he would have been my second choice, and I would have voted for the huckster if I hadn't known Romney was getting out.

-Well, now you want some political reality.
+Well, you want some political reality.

 Well, okay.

-You want some chance in Kansas City.
+You want to knock out a bunch of chance in Kansas City?

-There's no way he's gonna give his delegates to Huck Huckabee, because he he I'm I'm I'm just sure as I can be that if if he thinks if Huckabee had gotten out, because Huckabee's never had a chance at this, he thinks Huckabee stayed in there, sort of tag teaming with McCain, especially after West Virginia, when Romney won the first round of caucusing there, and then all of a sudden Huckabee and and uh McCain's delegates formed a coalition and won West Virginia for McCain.
+He thinks Huckabee stayed in there, sort of tag teaming with McCain, especially after West Virginia, when Romney won the first round of caucusing there, and then all of a sudden Huckabee and McCain's delegates formed a coalition and won West Virginia for McCain.

-Uh quick timeout, back right after this.
+Quick timeout, back right after this.

 Yeah, hang on here.

-I've been trying to buy something online.
+I'm trying to buy something online.

 What's the problem?